laneboysrc/rc-light-controller/preprocessor/README.md

 If the baud rate is configured to 38400, the pre-processor is also compatible with the MK2 and MK3 variants.

-The PCB and schematics design is in [kicad-pcbad](http://kicad-pcb.org/)
+The PCB and schematics design was done in [KiCad EDA](http://kicad-pcb.org/)